segedi-UW/SDC-IDE/README.md

     -fx-underline: true;
 }
 ```
 The **root** class is an example of a class override, since the stylesheet that JavaFX uses as default has a root styleclass that we change here.
-It is the base skin for our JavaFX Application that we can style to have a uniform style amoung all of our components.
+It is the base skin for our JavaFX Application that we can style to have a uniform style among all of our components.
 The `#textExample` is an example of an id selector, and the `.exampleClass` is an example of a class that we defined on our own.
+Just like in normal CSS, a `Node` can have many style classes, but only one id.
+Unlike normal CSS, id's are not required to be unique.
+Not every Node type supports all JavaFX CSS properties - see the official JavaFX CSS Reference for specifics.
 - If you are interested in state CSS (hovering, selected, etc) check out psuedo classes in JavaFX CSS in the reference.
 - If you want to know more about subclassing and specifics such as `.overiddenClass .subclass {//content}` you should see the reference as well.

-Check out the CSS references below for more information.

 ### Alert and Dialog
 The JavaFX `Alert` and `Dialog` class have there own scenes and stage, and as the name suggests act as modal pop ups that require the user to complete before returning.
 The best practice for clean code is to create a subclass to design.
 For example, consider the case you want to create an dialog that prompts the user to save their workspace before exiting the application...